Latest News / Dealing With and Preventing Injuries

-Tennis elbow, more formally known as lateral epicondylitis, is a condition in which pain is felt on the outside of the elbow.
+Tennis elbow, more formally known as lateral elbow tendinopathy, is a condition in which pain is felt on the outside of the elbow.
 It is an injury that is most certainly not limited to tennis players.

 It is most common in those aged 35-65 in both men and women and usually occurs in your dominant hand.